 CAUTION - Rolling takeoffs will likely result in TLAR not using actual aircraft position to determine available runway length.
 Instead, TLAR will use full-length minus a 50-foot line-up distance for runway available.
 Computed ground run distance will still be accurate, but the liftoff point may not be.
 This error is especially acute if the pilot elects to conduct a rolling intersection or rolling mid-field departure.
-We recommend lining up and bringing the aircraft to a stop on the runway as this will cause TLAR to update the available runway length based on actual position improving TLAR predictions for both takeoff ground run and lift-off points, especially on shorter runways or in cases with reduced runway As always, the pilot in command makes the available. decision and accepts the risk.
+We recommend lining up and bringing the aircraft to a stop on the runway as this will cause TLAR to update the available runway length based on actual position.
+As always, the pilot in command makes the decision and accepts the risk.

-Figure 62 - Takeoff Geometries
+Figure 63 - Takeoff Geometries